Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 "You can make the most out of time blocking by adding time block buffer zones," Kruse says.
 "In other words, add one to three 30-minute blocks of time so, if you run over, you can bump another appointment into the buffer zone."

-The buffer will act as spare time to recharge your batteries if you're on schedule.
+The buffer will act as a spare time to recharge your batteries if you're on schedule.
 If you're running behind schedule, it can stop you from blowing a gasket when a deadline approaches or a project takes a sudden turn.
 Each day (and task) is different, so it makes sense to make time blocking work for you and not the other way around.
 Using a time blocking tool like Float makes it easy for project managers to chop tasks into manageable pieces if a project or task needs to be amended (and they inevitably will).

 Split and reassign tasks with easy shortcut tools in Float.

-With Float, you can split, copy, or replace tasks whenever you need to change up a team member's schedule.
+With Float, you can split, copy, or replace tasks whenever you need to change a team member's schedule.
 If you need to replicate the task or assign it to another team member, all you need to do is drag and drop, and it will be reassigned to the person's calendar.

 This keeps schedules on track and stops team members from "task switching" because they've overrun their allocated time.